Anuskota/calculadora-JS/README.md

 <H1>ANUSKA  CALCULATOR</H1>

-Anuska calculator is a calculator that performs basic arithmetic operations.
+Anuska calculator is a calculator that performs basic arithmetic operations, including square root, percentage and numbers with decimals.

 The technologies used have been: